Winding of simple walks on the square lattice: Introduction

+with the asymptotics as $\ell\to\infty$ indicated.
 The first result should be compared to the analogous result for Brownian motion: Garban and Ferreras proved in \cite{garban_expected_2006} using Yor's work \cite{yor_loi_1980} that the expected area of the set of points with index $n$ with respect to a unit time Brownian bridge in $\R^2$ is equal to $1/(2\pi n^2)$.
 Perhaps surprisingly, we find that the expected boundary length all the components of index $n$ (minus twice the expected number of such components) grows asymptotically at a rate that is independent of $n$, contrary to the total area.

 \begin{openquestion} Does $\expec\left[\sum_{c\in C_0\text{ finite}} |c|\right]$, i.e. the total area of the finite clusters of index $0$, have a similarly explicit expression?
-Based on the results of \cite{garban_expected_2006} we expect it to be asymptotic to $\pi l/30$ as $l\to\infty$. \end{openquestion}
+Based on the results of \cite{garban_expected_2006} we expect it to be asymptotic to $\pi \ell/30$ as $\ell\to\infty$. \end{openquestion}

 Finally we mention one more potential application of the enumeration of loops in Theorem \ref{thm:loopgenfun} in the context of \emph{random walk loop soups} \cite{lawler_random_2007}, which are certain Poisson processes of loops on $\Z^2$.
 A natural quantity to consider in such a system is the \emph{winding field} which roughly assigns to any point $z\in\R^2$ the total index of all the loops in the process \cite{camia_conformal_2016,camia_brownian_2016}.
 Theorem \ref{thm:loopgenfun} may be used to compute explicit expectation values (one-point functions of the corresponding vertex operators to be precise) in the massive version of the loop soups.
 We will pursue this direction elsewhere.